ReactPoland/React-Convention-Book/text/505_fullstack_nodejs_falcor_router.md

 #### Generating keys (access key id and secret key)

-Before we will start adding a new S3 bucket, we need to generate keys.
+Before we will start adding a new S3 bucket, we need to generate keys of your AWS account (accessKeyId and secretAccessKey).

 An example set of details that we will need to keep in our node.js' app is as following:
 ```